 Choose your activities based on the length of your stay, whether it’s a long weekend, one week, or ten days.
 Choose your top 5-10 activities (we’ve got tips!) and plan your schedule accordingly.

 Do not overbook activities or think you can do 4 museums a day.
 You can’t, and even more, you shouldn’t, it’s just too much.
 Same is true if you’re assuming that the Statue of Liberty and Ellis Island won’t take most of the day.
 It will if you choose to visit both attractions.

 The best way to get around is by walking or by taking the subway.
 Purchase a reloadable Metro Card at any subway station.
 NYC’s subway system is convenient and cost effective.
-You can get anywhere you need to go via the subway and borough transit lines, while avoiding the worst of NYC’s traffic gridlock.
+You can get anywhere you need to go via the subway and borough transit lines.
+The bonus?
+Avoiding the worst of NYC’s traffic gridlock.

-Buy a CityPASS if you’re going to visit the city’s major attractions like the Met Museum, Natural History Museum, Empire State Building, 9-11 Memorial, Top of the Rock, and the Intrepid Air, Sea and Space Museum.
+Buy a CityPASS if you’re going to visit the city’s major attractions.
+Including the Met Museum, Natural History Museum, Empire State Building, 9-11 Memorial, Top of the Rock, and the Intrepid Air, Sea and Space Museum.
 It will save you money and help you skip the long ticket lines.

 Visit Times Square.
-It’s one of the best free things to do in New York, and everyone needs to see it at least once, kitschy and crazy as it is.
+It’s one of the best free things to do in New York. everyone needs to see it at least once, kitschy and crazy as it is.